Minnesota's 2008 Health Reform Law

-THE 2008 HEALTH REFORM LAW passed by the Minnesota Legislature and signed by Gov. Tim Pawlenty is a comprehensive package that lays the groundwork for meaningful, transformative health reform that improves quality and reduces cost.
+THE 2008 HEALTH REFORM LAW passed by the Minnesota Legislature is a comprehensive package that lays the groundwork for meaningful, transformative health reform that improves quality and reduces cost.

-The law is a unique, nation-leading set of reforms that work together in four broad areas: population health, market transparency and enhanced information, payment reform and consumer engagement.
+The law works together in four broad areas: population health, market transparency and enhanced information, payment reform and consumer engagement.

 All of the reform elements, individually and together, seek to fulfill the promise of Institute for Healthcare Improvement’s Triple Aim, which is to simultaneously: